Racism in the United Kingdom: After abolition

 Racism against black people grew after 1860, when race-based discrimination was fed by then-popular theories of scientific racism.
 Attempts to support these theories cited 'scientific evidence', such as brain size.
-James Hunt, President of the London Anthropological Society, in 1863 in his paper "On the Negro's place in nature" wrote,"the Negro is inferior intellectually to the European...[and] can only be humanised and civilised by Europeans.
+James Hunt, President of the London Anthropological Society, wrote in 1863 in his paper, On the Negro's Place in Nature, "the Negro is inferior intellectually to the European...[and] can only be humanised and civilised by Europeans."

-Following disarmament in 1919, surplus of labour and shortage of housing led to dissatisfaction among Britain’s working class, in particular sailors and dock workers.
+Following disarmament in 1919, a surplus of labour and shortage of housing led to dissatisfaction among Britain's working class, in particular sailors and dock workers.
 In ports, such as South Shields, Glasgow, London's East End, Liverpool, Cardiff, Barry and Newport there were fierce race riots targeting ethnic minority populations.
-During violence in 1919 there were five fatalities, as well as widespread vandalism of property.
-120 black workers were sacked in Liverpool after whites refused to work with them.
+During violence in 1919, there were five fatalities as well as widespread vandalism of property.
+One hundred and twenty black workers were sacked in Liverpool after whites refused to work with them.
 A modern study of the 1919 riots by Jacqueline Jenkinson showed that police arrested nearly twice as many blacks (155) as whites (89).
-While most of the whites were convicted, nearly half of Black arrestees were acquitted.
-Jenkinson suggests that the courts acknowledged their innocence and were recognising and attempting to correct for police bias.
+While most of the whites were convicted, however, nearly half of Black arrestees were acquitted.
+Jenkinson suggests that the courts acknowledged their innocence and were attempting to correct for police bias.

-The colour bar existed throughout much of the country in the early 20th century.
+Racial segregation existed throughout much of the country in the early twentieth century.
 The landmark case Constantine v Imperial Hotels Ltd (1944) established an important step in the development of modern anti-discrimination law and according to Peter Mason, it "was one of the key milestones along the road to the creation of the Race Relations Act of 1965."
 Popular Trinidadian cricketer Learie Constantine was awarded damages at the High Court after being turned away from the Imperial Hotel in Russell Square, London in 1943.
 The proprietor believed his presence would offend white American servicemen staying at the hotel, as the United States Armed Forces were still racially segregated.
 Public and political opinion was in Constantine's favour over the case.
 In Parliament, then Under-Secretary of State for Dominion Affairs Paul Emrys-Evans said the government: "most strongly condemns any form of racial discrimination against Colonial people in this country."

 Although racial discrimination continued in England, this case was the first to challenge such practices in court.
-Critics regard it as a milestone in British racial equality in demonstrating that black people had legal recourse against some forms of racism.
+Commentators regard it as a milestone in British racial equality, demonstrating that black people had legal recourse against some forms of racism.

 There were further riots targeting immigrant and minority populations in East London and Notting Hill in the 1950s, leading to the establishment of the Notting Hill Carnival.